jamesvermillion/smokeyBrights/README.md

 # smokeyBrights
-simple js/jquery app for our band to play with a track listing for our new album.
+simple js/jquery app for our band to play with track order for our new album.